thedevdojo/wave-website/content/docs/guides/creating-themes.md

 ### The Simplest Theme

-Creating your own theme is as easy as creating a new folder inside of `resources/themes`.
-The name of this folder should be the name of your theme in all lowercase letters (Example: `resources/views/example`).
-Next, we need to add a `theme.json` inside of the theme folder with the following contents:
+Creating a theme is as simple as creating a new folder inside `resources/themes`.
+The folder name should be in lowercase (e.g., `resources/views/example`).
+Next, add a `theme.json` file inside the folder with the following contents:

 ```json
 {